 EnBase technology for recombinant protein expression

-Heterologous expression of recombinant proteins represents important part of modern biotechnology.
-The easiest way how to produce these proteins is using bacterial expression systems.
-EnBase medium technology combines cultivation in shake flask and fed-batch like culture, due to enzymatic release of glucose from starch during the cultivation.
+Heterologous expression of recombinant proteins represents an important part of modern biotechnology.
+The easiest way to produce these proteins is by using bacterial expression systems.
+EnBase medium technology combines cultivation in shake flask and fed-batch like culture, due to the enzymatic release of glucose from starch during the cultivation.

-In this study, expression of eleven characterized haloalkane dehalogenases using different media was tested.
+In this study, the expressions of eleven characterized haloalkane dehalogenases using different media were tested.
 Cultures in EnBase medium resulted in higher cell densities (up to OD 55).
-Comparison of yields from conventional LB medium and the new EnBase B tablet medium revealed 15-fold to 35-fold improvement per liter of medium while using EnBase.
+Comparisons of yields from conventional LB medium and the new EnBase B tablet medium revealed 15-fold to 35-fold improvement per liter of medium while using EnBase.
 At the same time, enhanced solubility was observed with EnBase B medium.
-Such an impact on culture productivity as well as yields reaching 2 grams per liter make EnBase B efficient medium for biotechnological production of recombinant proteins.
+Such an impact on culture productivity as well as yields reaching 2 grams per liter make EnBase B an efficient medium for biotechnological production of recombinant proteins.

 13. Pavlína Balatá